 One stop shop, you’ll find everything there.
-And, and I just want to quickly say, Thanks for you, because I know that you know, you’re one of those people that have created a community because you had a niche and you couldn’t find anything out there.
+And, I just want to quickly say, Thanks to you, because I know that you know, you’re one of those people that have created a community because you had a niche and you couldn’t find anything out there.
 So well, well done that but also really well done to your community.

 Thank you, mate!
 Well, all the best.
 And thanks for being on the show

 Now if you are someone you care about has had a stroke and has started their recovery, you’ll know what a scary and confusing time it can be.
 There are all these questions going through your mind like how long will it take to recover?
 Will I actually recover?
 What things should I avoid in case I make it worse?
-My doctors and therapists always seemed helpful in explaining things, but obviously because I had never had a stroke before.
+My doctors and therapists always seemed helpful in explaining things, but obviously, because I had never had a stroke before.

 I didn’t know what questions to ask.
 And so I worried a lot and missed out on doing the things that could have sped up my recovery.
 So if you’re finding yourself in that situation, stop worrying and head to thetransitloungepodcast.com where you can download a guide that will help you.
 It’s called simple questions to ask your doctor after a stroke.
-These seven questions are the ones that I wish I had asked when I had my stroke because they not only helped me better understand my condition, but help me take a more active role in my recovery.
+These seven questions are the ones that I wish I had asked when I had my stroke because they not only helped me better understand my condition but help me take a more active role in my recovery.

-Rather than just waiting around to be told what to do at my next appointment. head down to the website, thetransitpodcast.com and download the guide.
+Rather than just waiting around to be told what to do at my next appointment. head down to the website, thetransitpodcast.com, and download the guide.
 It’s free.
 Now, if you enjoyed this episode, I would really really appreciate it if you are able to if you’re watching on YouTube, give us a thumbs up.
-Also, if you’re listening on iTunes, go ahead and leave us a five star review.
+Also, if you’re listening on iTunes, go ahead and leave us a five-star review.
 It will help others who need to hear this episode find it and perhaps make a difference in their lives.
-As always, thank you for listening to the transitloungepodcast, watching on YouTube and leaving Your comments and feedback.
+As always, thank you for listening to the transit lounge podcast, watching on YouTube, and leaving Your comments and feedback.
 I really, really appreciate it.